-India Sets Executions For The Four Men Convicted In New Delhi Bus Rape And Murder
+India Sets Executions For The 4 Men Convicted In New Delhi Bus Rape And Murder

 Indian media coverage of rape tends to focus on sensational details of cases in which victims are urban, educated professionals who get attacked by strangers.
 But experts say those cases are very rare.
 Most sexual assaults in the country are believed to happen within families.
 Most victims are thought to be poor, lower-caste women who know their attackers.

 In 2017, the most recent year for which data was available, there were nearly 33,000 cases of rape reported in India, according to national crime statistics.
-That's a quarter of the rapes reported in the United States that year, which has a quarter of India's population.
+That's a quarter of the number of rapes reported in the United States that year, which has a quarter of India's population.

 Most rape is believed to go unreported in India.
 According to the National Family Health Survey, 80 percent of women who experience sexual violence never tell anyone about it.